xplosionmind/tommi.space/content/jam/public/Server.md

 ---
 date: 2020-03-21T01:00:00+01:00
-updated: 2023-10-15T19:33:08+02:00
+updated: 2023-10-29T13:08:35+01:00
+aliases: Xplosion Server
+tags: [geek/server, geek/wip, todo]
 location: Xplosion Attic
-tags:
-  - geek/server
-  - geek/wip
-  - todo
 description: Information and insights concerning the configuration and manteinance of Tommi’s server
-aliases: Xplosion Server
 ---
 <cite>Xplosion Server</cite> is my personal server, hosted on a remote VPS.
 It is running [YunoHost](https://yunohost.org 'YunoHost').
 This pages collects useful information to manage the server, and it keeps track of the